TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_4_tree_parsing.md

         - Default: `./forest_out_<M.D.Y>`

-    - `--local_run` To be used when `sgt_constructor_out.<M.D.Y>-local.tar.gz` has been downloaded from a server for single gene tree visualizations to be rendered locally.
+    - `--local_run` To be used when `sgt_constructor_out.<M.D.Y>-local.tar.gz` has been downloaded from a server for single gene tree visualizations to be rendered locally

     - `-h`, `--help` Show this help message and exit